ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 6.2.2 This also includes that the offset in a one dimensional case is so large that there are not enough elements left to provide the requested data.
 * 6.2.4 Some backends currenty throw a boost::numeric::bad_numeric_cast instead as described in 5.
 * 6.2.5.2 The generic tests if a backend is opened, or if an accessor readable or writeable are intentionally not implemented in TransferElement because they would invovle additional virtual function calls.
 To avoid these each implementation has to implement the checks in doPreXxx().
+* \anchor transferElement_comment_C_6_3_1 \ref transferElement_C_6_3_1 "6.3.1" To recover from the ChimeraTK::runtime_error, the application must call open().
+At that point, the information is allowed to be changed.
+If the application fails to recheck the information, a retry of the failed operation will result in a ChimeraTK::logic_error.
+This behaviour follows the requirement to throw logic_errors only in doPreXxx(): if during a transfer the backend discovers that the operation is no longer allowed, a runtime_error must be thrown.

 ## D. Requirements for full implementations (e.g. in backends) ##